cds-snc/forms-terraform/README.md

 ## Running Lambdas and DBs locally

-You will need to have the following installed on a MacOS machine.
+You will need to have the following installed on a macOS machine.

 Pre-requisites: